johnrudolph/beast-master/rules.md

 # Setup

-- Each player chooses a color, and receives a set of 1 Colossus, 6 Banners, and 10 Acolytes of that color
+- Each player chooses a color, and receives a set of 1 Starting Environment tile, 1 Colossus, 6 Banners, and 10 Acolytes of that color
 - Shuffle the Colossus Card deck and place it near the board.
 Deal each player 3 Colossus Cards.
-- Place 1 Grass tile on any space on the board, along with 1 random Loot Token.
-Place every Colossus there.
+- Beginning with the first player, take turns placing your Starting Environment tiles on any unoccupied space you choose.
+Place your Colossus on your Starting Environment Tile, and place a Loot Token of 1 Gold on this space.
 - Set aside 16 Grass Tiles face-down.
 Shuffle the Lair tiles and put 2 face-down with the Grass tiles.
 Shuffle the rest of the Environment Tiles, draw 8 and put them face-down with the 18 other tiles.
 Shuffle these 26 Tiles and keep them face-down.
 Return all other Environments and Lairs back to the box.
 - Shuffle all Loot Tokens and place them face-down.
 - Place all Colossi in the center space, and place a random Loot Token there.